Join Fr. Randy Dollins on a Pilgrimage

 During his Christmas break on NET, Fr.
 Randy met with the Vocations Director of the Archdiocese of Denver and picked up an application for seminary.
 Upon finishing NET, he applied for and was accepted to the spirituality year in the fall of 1999, the first year of the newly opened St. John Vianney Theological Seminary.
 After eight years in formation, he was ordained a priest in May of 2007.

 His first assignment was as the assistant in three rural towns in western Colorado: Craig, Meeker, and Rangley.
 In 2010 he moved to Summit County where he served as pastor until 2014.
 In May of 2014 he became the Vicar General and Moderator of the Curia, serving in this capacity until July of 2019 when he took on the responsibility of Vicar for Clergy, while at the same time handing off much of the work of the Moderator role to the newly created position of Chief Operating Office held by a layperson.
 In July of 2021, the role of Vicar for Clergy was given to another priest and Fr.
 Randy continued to serve as the Vicar General.

 In July of 2022, Fr.
 Randy was assigned made Pastor of St. Thomas More Catholic Parish in Centennial.
 He continues to serve as the Vicar General.
 When he is not busy with his dual role, he enjoys hiking, camping, and paddle boarding in the summer, and skiing in the winter.
-He has a passion for travel and is looking forward to a 13-day pilgrimage to France in 2023 to visit sites associated with saints who have had a special part in his spiritual formation.
+He has a passion for travel and is looking forward to a 5-day pilgrimage to Mexico.